supa-modo/mwukenya-server/SETTLEMENT_PAYMENT_SYSTEM.md

 This document describes the comprehensive settlement payment processing system that provides granular control over different types of payments within a settlement.

+**⚠️ IMPORTANT: Settlements ONLY include PREMIUM payments**

+The daily settlement system automatically filters out membership registration payments and only processes:

+- Medical scheme premium payments (`paymentType: "premium"`)
+- Payments that generate commissions for delegates and coordinators
+- Payments with SHA portions that need to be transferred

+**Membership registration fees are excluded** from settlement processing as they:

+- Do not generate commissions
+- Have no SHA portion to transfer
+- Go entirely to MWU operational funds

 ## Architecture

 ### Components